- Instructions for Form 2106 - Introductory Material

 Incidental expenses don't include expenses for laundry, cleaning and pressing of clothing, lodging taxes, costs of telegrams or telephone calls, transportation between places of lodging or business and places where meals are taken, or the mailing cost of filing travel vouchers and paying employer-sponsored charge card billings.

 You can use an optional method (instead of actual cost) for deducting incidental expenses only.
 The amount of the deduction is $5 a day.
 You can use this method only if you didn't pay or incur any meal expenses.
-You can't use this method on any day you use the standard meal allowance (defined in the instructions for line 5).
+You can't use this method on any day you use the standard meal allowance (defined later in the instructions for line 5).

 Enter other job-related expenses not listed on any other line of this form.
 Include expenses for business gifts, education (tuition, fees, and books), home office, trade publications, etc. For details, including limits, see Pub.
 463 and Pub.
 529.